 After dinner, Emma carted the dishes to the sink, where her mom scrubbed them and loaded them in the dishwasher.
 It seemed weird to Emma that her mom washed the dishes before putting them inside a machine designed to do the exact same job, but adults did things that made no sense all the time.
-Just yesterday, Mrs. Evans wore pantyhose with sandals.
+Just yesterday, Mrs. Evans had worn pantyhose with sandals.
 If it were up to her, Emma decided she’d never own a pair of pantyhose and she’d never wash anything twice.

 She watched her mom’s quick fingers swipe food scraps from the plates to a mesh grate set over the drain.
 The garbage disposal had stopped working a year ago and there was no money to fix it.
 Every night, her mom cleaned the grate with her hands and a sponge.

 “Mom,” Mattie called from the couch.
 “What channel’s Wheel of Fortune on?”